Switching Off after Work: Relaxation Techniques

 Deep Muscle Relaxation

 Find a warm, quiet place with no distractions.
 Get completely comfortable, either sitting or lying down.
-Close your eyes and begin by focusing on your breathing; breathing slowly and deeply, as described above.
-If you have pain in certain muscles, or if there are muscles that you find it difficult to focus on, spend more time on relaxing other parts.
-You may want to play some soothing music to help relaxation.
+Close your eyes and begin by focusing on your breathing, breathing slowly and deeply, as described above.
+If you have pain in specific muscles, or if there are muscles that you find it difficult to focus on, spend more time on relaxing other parts.
+You may want to play some soothing music to help relax.
 As with all relaxation techniques, deep muscle relaxation will require a bit of practice before you start feeling its benefits.

 For each exercise, hold the stretch for a few seconds, then relax.
 Repeat it a couple of times.
 It’s useful to keep to the same order as you work through the muscle groups: